 Want to know more?

-The Smart Meter Installation Code of Practice (SMICoP) sets out our commitment to giving you a high standard of service throughout the install process, and our Data Protection: Smart Meters booklet outlines how we use the data we’ll receive from your smart meter – it’s important you read and understand this.
+The Smart Meter Installation Code of Practice (SMICoP), of which Spark are a signatory, sets out our commitment to giving you a high standard of service throughout the install process, and our Data Protection: Smart Meters booklet outlines how we use the data we’ll receive from your smart meter – it’s important you read and understand this.
 You can download both here.

-What to do if you get cut off or something goes wrong
+What to do if you get cut off or need to reset my meter

-If your supply gets cut off because you’ve run out of credit then you’ll have to follow these steps to get back online.
+If your supply gets cut off and you need to reset your meter, then you’ll have to follow these steps to get back online.
 Before you start though, just make sure all your appliances are switched off.

 If you have a problem with your electricity or gas supply, or with either of your meters, it’s best to get in touch by phone – but before you do, there are a few things you should do first.